 Both universities selected Chartwells as their new dining service provider.

-NYU’s Lipton Dining Hall had a failed health inspection in November 2017 and had a racially insensitive Black History Month meal at Downstein Dining Hall in February 2018.
+NYU’s Lipton Dining Hall had a failed health inspection in November 2017, and a racially insensitive Black History Month meal was served at Downstein Dining Hall in February 2018.

 However, the failed health inspection incited the request for proposal (RFP) process.